django-commons/django-typer/doc/source/extensions.rst

     Because we explicitly register our plugins we can call the package whatever we want. django-typer does not require it to be named ``plugins``.
-It is also important to do this inside ready() because conflicts are resolved in the order in which the extension modules are registered and ready() methods are called in INSTALLED_APPS order.
+It is also important to do this inside ready() because conflicts are resolved in the order in which the extension modules are registered and ready() methods are called in ``INSTALLED_APPS`` order.

-For plugins to work, we'll need to re-mplement media from above as a composed extension and that would look like this:
+For plugins to work, we'll need to re-implement media from above as a composed extension like this:

 .. tabs::

-    .. tab:: django-typer
+    .. tab:: Django-style

         .. literalinclude:: ../../tests/apps/examples/plugins/media2/management/plugins/backup.py
             :language: python